HungryLim/Organizational-capacity-and-behaviors-of-members/README.md

 # Research Question and Motivation: Why Candidate Emergence?
 * Candidate emergence is a crucial first step of representation.
 (Fox and Lawless 2011; Fraga, Juenke and Shah 2020; Maisel and Stone 1997)
+* Understanding how organizational activities can explain their memebers' behavior/participation is imoprtant
 * Legislators' personal preferences, experiences, and identities often influence their policy making, accessibility, and representation.
 (Burden 2007; Carnes 2018; Lowande, Ritchie and Lauterbach 2019)

 # Background: What explains candidate emergence?
+* Among various forms of political behaviors, participating in politics directly as a political candidate is a relatively rare but crucial form of behavior.
 * Strength in numbers
 * Both "voter demand" and "candidate supply" sides of candidate emergence literature speak to strength in numbers as predictive of candidate emergence.
 (Branton 2009; Juenke, Gonzalez, and Shah 2016)
 * The likelihood of minority descriptive representation increases as the district-level minority population increases.
 (Barreto, Segura, and Woods 2004; Branton 2009;  Lublin 1997)